by CancerConnect, Medically Reviewed by Dr. C.H. Weaver M.D. 7/2022

 I think we all wonder what resources we have inside ourselves if we ever have to face a life-changing diagnosis such as ovarian cancer.
 But when it hits, you think about how you are going to face the immediate issues, and only slowly do you begin to realize that your life has changed in ways you never expected.

-When I finished treatment for Stage IV ovarian cancer in March 2009, I went through the letdown that most cancer survivors experience: What now?
+When I finished treatment for Stage IV ovarian cancer I went through the letdown that most cancer survivors experience: What now?
 The treatment had worked, and I had “no evidence of disease,” but ovarian cancer has a notorious way of recurring.
 How do I come to terms with living and loving my life while also dealing with the uncertainty I faced?

 What I discovered was that, while my long-term future might be out of my control, my short-term future was very much still in my hands.
 And as a longtime distance runner, I could think of no better way to celebrate than to commit to another race.
 While discussing this with a friend who had pushed me to go to the doctor initially, we agreed that a fall marathon was the perfect answer.
 Six months to train from a slow crawl to my first marathon in 25 years?
 Why ever not?